clar-test/clar/README.md

 About
 =====

-Clay has been written from scratch by Vicent Martí, to replace the old testing framework in [libgit2][libgit2].
+Clar has been written from scratch by Vicent Martí, to replace the old testing framework in [libgit2][libgit2].

 Do you know what languages are *in* on the SF startup scene?
 Node.js *and* Latin.